nickbrandt/GitLab/doc/administration/incoming_email.md

     gitlab_rails['incoming_email_idle_timeout'] = 60
     ```

-    Configuration for Microsoft Exchange mail server w/ IMAP enabled, assumes
+    Configuration for Microsoft Exchange mail server w/ IMAP enabled, assumes the
-    mailbox incoming@exchange.example.com
+    catch-all mailbox incoming@exchange.example.com

     ```ruby
     gitlab_rails['incoming_email_enabled'] = true

+    # The email address including the `%{key}` placeholder that will be replaced to reference the item being replied to.
+    # The placeholder can be omitted but if present, it must appear in the "user" part of the address (before the `@`).
-    # The email address replies are sent to - Exchange does not support sub-addressing so %{key} is not used here
+    # Exchange does not support sub-addressing, so a catch-all mailbox must be used.
-    gitlab_rails['incoming_email_address'] = "incoming@exchange.example.com"
+    gitlab_rails['incoming_email_address'] = "incoming-%{key}@exchange.example.com"

     # Email account username
     # Typically this is the userPrincipalName (UPN)